Agile-Flimflam/happy-harvests/README.md

 - You **must** enable RLS for each table in the Supabase dashboard (**Table Editor > Select Table > Table Settings > Enable Row Level Security (RLS)**) or via SQL (`alter table <table_name> enable row level security;`).
 - Apply the example policies provided in the migration file using the Supabase SQL editor or by adding them to a new migration file (`supabase migration new add_rls_policies`) and running `supabase db push`.
 - The example policies allow any authenticated user full CRUD access.
 You should refine these based on your specific authorization needs (e.g., only owners can modify certain records).

+## Security Best Practices

+### Environment Variables

+- **Client-Side Exposure:** Any environment variable prefixed with `NEXT_PUBLIC_` will be bundled into your client-side JavaScript and is visible to anyone who views your website's source code or network requests.
+Never use `NEXT_PUBLIC_` for sensitive credentials like API secrets, database passwords, or private keys.
+- **Server-Side Only:** Use environment variables without the `NEXT_PUBLIC_` prefix for sensitive values that should only be accessible on the server (e.g., Supabase service role key, OAuth client secrets).

+### Mapbox Access Tokens

+**Important Security Note:** The `mapbox-gl` and `@mapbox/search-js-react` libraries require the access token to be passed as a prop, which means it will be embedded in the client-side JavaScript bundle.
+This is a limitation of these libraries.

+**Security Measures Implemented:**

+- ✅ Reverse geocoding requests are proxied through `/api/mapbox/reverse-geocode` to keep the token server-side
+- ✅ Token validation warns in development if a secret token (sk.\*) is detected (though the code will still run - you must use a public token)
+- ✅ Token is never logged or exposed in error messages
+- ✅ Token is only used for read-only operations (map display via `mapbox-gl` and address autocomplete via `@mapbox/search-js-react`)

+**Required Security Practices:**

+1. **Use Public Tokens Only:**

+   - Always use Mapbox **public tokens** (typically start with `pk.`) for client-side applications
+   - **NEVER** use secret tokens (start with `sk.`) in client-side code
+   - Public tokens are designed to be exposed in the browser, but must still be properly secured

+2. **Configure URL Restrictions:**

+   - In your [Mapbox account settings](https://account.mapbox.com/), restrict your public token to specific domains:
+     - Add your production domain (e.g., `https://app.happyharvests.com`)
+     - Add your development domain (e.g., `http://localhost:4000`)
+   - This prevents unauthorized sites from using your token

+3. **Set Minimal Token Scopes:**

+   - For map display: Only enable `styles:read`, `fonts:read`, `sprites:read`
+   - For address autocomplete: Only enable geocoding API access
+   - **DO NOT** enable uploads, datasets, or any write permissions

+4. **Set Usage Limits:**

+   - Configure rate limits and usage quotas in Mapbox to prevent abuse and unexpected charges:
+     - Set daily/monthly request limits
+     - Enable usage alerts
+     - Monitor usage regularly in the Mapbox dashboard

+5. **Rotate Tokens:**

+   - If you suspect a token has been compromised, immediately revoke it in Mapbox and generate a new one
+   - Rotate tokens periodically as a security best practice

+6. **Server-Side Token (Optional but Recommended):**
+   - For reverse geocoding, you can optionally use `MAPBOX_ACCESS_TOKEN` (without `NEXT_PUBLIC_` prefix) in your `.env.local`
+   - The API route will prefer the server-only token over the public token
+   - This provides an additional layer of security for server-side operations

+### Supabase Keys

+- **Anon Key:** The `NEXT_PUBLIC_SUPABASE_ANON_KEY` is safe to expose client-side as it's designed for public use.
+However, RLS policies must be properly configured to secure your data.
+- **Service Role Key:** Never expose the Supabase service role key.
+It should only be used in server-side code and must never have the `NEXT_PUBLIC_` prefix.

+### General Security Recommendations

+- Regularly review and update your dependencies for security vulnerabilities
+- Keep your Supabase RLS policies up to date and follow the principle of least privilege
+- Use HTTPS in production to encrypt data in transit
+- Never commit `.env.local` or `.env` files to version control (they should be in `.gitignore`)
+- Use different credentials for development, staging, and production environments

 ## Husky Pre-commit Hook